JakeThomson/ATB_back-end/README.md

 ```
 py main.py
 ```
+If it is the first time running the application, it will need to download the required historical data - this will take around 4-10 minutes depending on your download speed.

+Once the platform is live, it can be viewed on the URL [algo-trader.jake-t.codes](https://algo-trader.jake-t.codes)

+<span style="font-size:14pt;">**IMPORTANT:**</span> When you wish to stop the application, you must do so by pressing
+`ctrl` + `c`/`cmd` + `c` in the cmd/terminal window.
+This will allow the backtest to safely shut down.

 If you wish for the backtest to connect to the data access API on a local network, then use the command
 ```
 py main.py local
 ```
-If it is the first time running the application, it will need to download the required historical data - this will take around 4-10 minutes depending on your download speed.

-<span style="font-size:14pt;">**IMPORTANT:**</span> When you wish to stop the application, you must do so by pressing
-`ctrl` + `c`/`cmd` + `c` in the cmd/terminal window.
-This will allow the backtest to safely shut down.